M64GitHub/movy/doc/Sprite.md

 - The sprite's `w` and `h` are updated to the frame size
 - Frame[0] is NOT removed (may be useful for debugging)

+**Additional split functions:**

+movy provides additional split functions for different sprite sheet layouts:

+- `splitByHeight(allocator, split_height)` - Splits vertically (top-to-bottom) for vertically-aligned sprite sheets
+- `splitByWH(allocator, width, height)` - Splits in a grid pattern (left-to-right, then top-to-bottom) for sprite sheets with multiple rows and columns
+- `splitByWHOffset(allocator, width, height, left_offset, top_offset)` - Grid splitting that skips a border/header area before starting

+All split functions follow the same pattern as `splitByWidth()`: frame[0] remains the original, and new frames start at index 1.

 ---

 ## Animation Control